Information About Nursing Home Administrators

 Goals and Strategic Plan for Nursing Home Administrator

-In late 2007 and 2008 the Minnesota Board of Examiners for Nursing Home Administrators reviewed their mission, current operational effectiveness, national trends, and future skill sets required of a contemporary administrator and focused on four major areas to further promote the public’s interest in quality care by ensuring quality administrators.
+In late 2007 and 2008 the Minnesota Board of Nursing Home Administrators reviewed their mission, current operational effectiveness, national trends, and future skill sets required of a contemporary administrator and focused on four major areas to further promote the public’s interest in quality care by ensuring quality administrators.
 The continuously revised working copy of board discussion is found on the website.

 GOAL #1: Goals towards addressing Assisted Living Administrators Credentialing